Cam Atkinson scores 2 goals, Flyers beat Bruins 6-3 - WHIZ News

 PHILADELPHIA (AP) — Cam Atkinson collided with the boards on a goal that had Philadelphia fans cheering louder than the goal song blaring overhead.
-The Flyers bench was load, too.
+The Flyers bench was loud, too.

 “All the boys were howling,” Atkinson said.
 “It was just a good vibe.”